-While the Waldorf School of Atlanta and Academe of the Oaks are separate and independent organizations, the faculty and administrations of both work collaboratively to further Waldorf education in Atlanta.
-The application process for students graduating from the Waldorf School of Atlanta is simplified to encourage a seamless transition from the lower school to the high school.
+While the Waldorf School of Atlanta and Academe of the Oaks are separate and independent organizations, the faculty and administrations of both work collaboratively to integrate and advance Waldorf education in Atlanta.
+The application process for students graduating from the Waldorf School of Atlanta is simplified to encourage a seamless transition from the WSA lower school to the Academe high school.

 At Academe, students learn from experienced teachers who hold advanced degrees in their subject areas.
-With a low teacher/student ratio, the faculty knows each student quite well and can encourage him or her to work at the highest possible standard.
+With a low teacher/student ratio, the faculty knows each student quite well and encourages students to work towards the highest possible standard.

 Classes at Academe tend to be experiential in format.
 Instead of using textbooks, students often read and discuss primary sources and/or conduct laboratory experiments to discover basic principles.
-For example, 11th grade students conduct the same experiments that Oersted and Faraday used to discover electromagnetism.
-From their observations of the experiment, the students arrive at general principles—not the other way around.
-Alongside discussions, class projects, and group work, students have intensive assignments that range from solving math problems to writing essays.
+Alongside discussions, class projects, and group work, students have intensive assignments that range from exploring and solving math problems to writing essays.

 Academe's curriculum develops the life of cognition while encouraging students to think imaginatively.
 Each year of the high school trains a different cognitive faculty: in ninth grade, the powers of observation; in tenth, the powers of comparison; in eleventh, those of analysis; and in twelfth, synthesis.
 Within each of the cognitive faculties, the curriculum embodies an underlying theme to help guide the students through their studies, keeping in mind that each student develops at his or her own pace yet all students eventually pass through the same developmental landscapes.